zenglenn42/react-tutorials/README.md

 ![alt](docs/img/uiux-figma-to-fact.png)

 Anthony Sistilli has done a beautiful job with his React + Material UI tutorial series.
-I recently worked through his figma design to implementation tutorial and captured some snapshots along the way.
+I recently worked through his figma design-to-implementation tutorial and captured some snapshots along the way.

 ![alt](docs/img/uiux-progression.png)

 ##### Progression from skeleton app to responsive product page.

-The final implementation makes good use of Material UI <Grid> and various <Card> primitives along with an <AppBar>.
+The final implementation makes good use of Material UI '<Grid>' and various '<Card>' components along with an '<AppBar>'.
 The best thing about this tutorial is just the basic work flow one takes to break down a design into components and thinking about how those components would live within a responsive grid.

 ![alt](docs/img/uiux-final.png)